 This Annual Review is for me.
 But I would like to share it with you.
 Each year I do an audit of my life, the mistakes, the lessons, and learnings.
 It's a deeper look into my mind and life.
-Hopefully, theirs something you can take away and introduce into your own life or something to spark a deeper conversation with me.
+Hopefully, there is something you can take away and introduce into your own life, or something to spark a deeper conversation with me.

 /dev/color is a non-profit organization whose mission is to empower Black software engineers to help one another grow into industry leaders.

 Shared culture.
 Shared experience.
 These are things I have taken for granted.

 You never know when you'll meet someone who becomes a bridge to something you didn't know you needed.

 I had the great fortune of meeting Alan who told me about a new community of black software engineers that was opening up a chapter in New York.
 It's been almost 3 years since then and the /dev/color community has become the extended family I've been yearning for.

 The dev/color community spans New York, San Francisco, Atlanta, and Seattle.
 We are connected online via slack and once a year chapters from the current cities meet at an annual conference.